AviadHayumi/MySummaries/docker-tutorial.md

 # Kubernetes

+Kubernetes usally called `k8s` as meaning of k + 8 letters + s or `kube`.

-Kubernetes = popular container orchestrator.
+Kubernetes = or `k8s` popular container orchestrator.

 Container Orchestration = Make many servers act like one.

 devolved by Google now is open source.

 it's runs on docker,

-gives you api/cli to manage containers across servers.
+gives you API / CLI to manage containers across servers.

-kube control

-top popular way to use kube is through cloud vendor , that provide kube as a service.
+top popular way to use k8s is through cloud vendor , that provide k8s as a service.

-many vendor make kube custom we'll call it distro of it.
+many vendor make k8s custom we'll call it distro of it.

-like linux when we have kernel and many distro , we have the fundcamitional of linux and then each distro add his unique
+like Linux when we have kernel and many distro upon it  , we have the foundational of Linux and then each distro add his unique